 Is it necessary to extract a Grant?

 Maybe not.
 It depends on the specific circumstances.
-If the deceased individual held property and assets jointly, then these assets may pass automatically to the surviving partner and this may negate the requirement to extract a Grant, or if the deceased individual did not have or own many assets then it may not be necessary to go through the process and expense of extracting a Grant.
+If the deceased individual held property and assets jointly, then these assets may pass automatically to the surviving partner and this consequently may negate the requirement to extract a Grant.
+As well as if the deceased individual did not have or own many assets then it may not be necessary to go through the process and expense of extracting a Grant.
 Contact your Solicitor for clarification.